A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: System Model - Bridge to MPCC–DLT Formulation

 \subsection{Notations and definitions}

-We consider a single-level star (relay node as a root with $N$ children nodes as ordinary satellites).
-Let node $0$ denote the root and nodes $i=1,\dots,N$ denote the children.
+We consider a single-level tree network, also referred to as a {\it star} network comprising a relay node as a root with $N$ children nodes as ordinary satellites.
+Let the relay node $0$ denote the root and nodes $i=1,\dots,N$ denote the children.
 We strictly follow the notations used in the DLT literature, defined here for continuity.
-Parameter $w_i$ denotes the \emph{computation time per unit load} at processor $i$ (so computing load fraction $\alpha$ at node $i$ takes time $\alpha w_i$).
-Similarly, parameter $z_i$ denotes the \emph{communication time per unit load} on the link between the root and child $i$ (so transmitting load fraction $\alpha$ over that link takes time $\alpha z_i$).
+The parameter $w_i$ denotes the \emph{computation time per unit load} at processor $i$ (so computing load fraction $\alpha$ at node $i$ takes time $\alpha w_i$).
+Similarly, the parameter $z_i$ denotes the \emph{communication time per unit load} on the link between the root and child $i$ (so transmitting load fraction $\alpha$ over that link takes time $\alpha z_i$).
 The task size $L$ is normalized to $1$.
-A fixed fraction $f$ can be computed \emph{only} at the root.
-The remaining divisible part, defined earlier as $\gamma =(1-f)$.
-This divisible part is split among the root and all children:
+A fixed sequential fraction $f$ can be computed \emph{only} at the root.
+The remaining part, defined earlier as $\gamma =(1-f)$ serves as the divisible part will be split among the root and all the participating children:

 The root computes both the mandatory portion $f$ and its share $\alpha_0$, i.e., the root computes total fraction $(f+\alpha_0)$.